somehitDev/NodeRED.py/README.md

 <br/><br/>

 ## Todos
-[ ] type support for "list" and "dict".
+[x] type support for "list" and "dict"